-The purpose of the Board's Endowment Fund is outlined in the Fife Health Board Endowment Funds Constitution; the most recent review and update being approved by Trustees in December 2018.
+The overall purpose of the Board's Endowment Fund is the enhancement of healthcare and patient welfare in Fife.
 The Trustees adopt the NHS Fife Code of Corporate Governance including Standing Financial Instructions and Scheme of Delegation as the framework for financial governance of the charity.
 In addition the NHS Fife Financial Operating Procedures provide information on the overall management of the Endowment Funds and includes how they can be used.

-In line with the Constitution, expenditure on large or novel projects will be considered by the Board of Trustees.
+In line with the Constitution, expenditure on projects over £10 000 is considered by the Board of Trustees.
 Trustees actively encourage Fund Managers to utilise the Endowment Funds that they manage for the benefit of patients and staff appropriately.
-This has been enhanced with the introduction of a grants programme, which continues to be reviewed and developed for a further launch over the coming year.
+This was enhanced in 2019-20 with the introduction of the Small Grants 2020 programme, which will continue to be administered throughout 2020-21.
 The Board of Trustees is supported by an Endowment Sub Committee, with a range of delegated functions including the monitoring of income, expenditure and investment performance.

-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2019
+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2020